risheeg/WebApplication/README.md

 </BR></BR>
 ## Future Version:
 I plan to add json narratives, and item images to the data store, as well to the web application.
+The json object will have a { id: ImageLocation:  ImageNarrative: }